 In 1975, Sahlqvist gathered the results from his master's thesis into what constitutes the best-to-date attempt at providing such a theory~\cite{Sah75}.
 While modal formulas naturally correspond to second-order frame properties, Sahlqvist's work syntactically characterises a large class of modal formulas which correspond to computable \emph{first-order} frame properties.
 Moreover, the addition of any subset $\Lambda$ of formulas of this class to the axioms of the classical modal logic $\log{K}$ yields a logic that is complete with respect to the class of frames captured by the frame properties corresponding to $\Lambda$.
 The first result, which is known as the ``Sahlqvist correspondence theorem'', was proved independently by Van Benthem~\cite{Ben75}, while the second, also called ``Sahlqvist completeness theorem'', was given a simplified proof via duality by Sambin and Vaccaro~\cite{SamVac89}.

-While Sahlqvist-like results have been proved for other classes of logics~\cite{CelJan99,Han03,GerNagVen05,ForMor23}, none currently exists with \CK\, as a basis.
+While Sahlqvist-like results have been proved for other classes of logics~\cite{CelJan99,Han03,GerNagVen05,ConPal12,ForMor23}, none currently exists with \CK\, as a basis.
+For example, while results for distributive modal logic~\cite{GerNagVen05,ConPal12} can be extended to some intuitionistic modal logics, in that logic $\Diamond\bot$ entails $\bot$, and $\Diamond(p\lor q)$ entails $\Diamond p\lor \Diamond q$, which are not valid in \CK.
 In this paper we define a class of formulas for which we establish correspondence and completeness results.
 The class of formulas we capture is more restricted than the classical one, as we notably forbid the presence of diamonds in the antecedent of implications.
 Despite this restriction, many important axioms fall under the scope of our definition, including the two intuitionistic versions of the $T$ axiom ($\Box p \to p$ and $p \to \Diamond p$), the $\Box$ version of the $4$ axiom ($\Box p \to \Box\Box p$), and the seriality axiom ($\Box p \to \Diamond p$).